-Researchers have also conducted a lot of studies on SSL in the field of recommender systems.
-The existing methods mainly focus on generating different local substructures by randomly removing edges, sampling nodes\cite{wu2021self,you2020graph} to obtain training samples for contrastive learning, which is beneficial to capturing the graph structure with various patterns.
-However, there is rich semantic information of interactions in the recommender systems, such as various social relationships between users, and the association relationships between items and items.
-It is difficult to effectively mine the semantic information of multiple interaction patterns by simply using random methods for data augmentation.
-Different channels can not only provide richer semantic information, which is beneficial to improve performance, but also provide new possibilities for self-supervision.
-Some of the latest methods\cite{yu2021self} have been aware of the importance of semantic information from different interaction patterns and use different channels to capture the information of different patterns and construct self-supervised tasks in each channel.
-However, the existing methods cannot make full use of the relationship between different channels to construct self-supervised tasks.
-Simply constructing contrastive learning tasks for the data from different channels by some methods (e.g., maximum mutual information.) will make the data of each channel extremely homogeneous and lose their uniqueness (We also call it homogeneity, we proved this in exploratory experiments, see Prelimations 2.3.).
-Therefore, we need a new method to efficiently model the relationship between the interactive information of different channels to get cross-channel information that can be used to establish self-supervised tasks, so recommendation performance can be boosted.
-At the same time, it reduces the dependence on data labels and data volume and further improves performance in cold-start scenarios.
+Researchers have also conducted many studies on SSL for recommender systems.
+The available methods focus mainly on generating local substructures by randomly removing edges and sampling nodes\cite{wu2021self,you2020graph} to obtain training samples for contrastive learning, which is beneficial for capturing the local graph structures.
+However, there is richer interactive information in recommender systems, such as various social motifs between users and the purchase motifs between items.
+It is difficult to effectively mine the semantic information of multiple motifs by simply using random methods for data augmentation.
+Different channels can provide not only richer semantic information, which is beneficial for improving performance, but also new possibilities for SSL.
+Some of the latest methods\cite{yu2021self} consider the importance of semantic information from different motifs and use different channels to capture this information, and construct SSL tasks within each channel.
+However, these methods cannot fully utilize the relationships between different channels to construct SSL tasks.
+Simply constructing contrastive learning tasks for data from different channels by some methods (e.g., maximum mutual information) renders the data of each channel extremely homogeneous and causes them to lose their uniqueness (we also refer to this as homogeneity, and we prove this in exploratory experiments, see Preliminaries 3.3).
+Therefore, we need a new method for efficiently modeling the relationships between the interactive information of different channels to obtain cross-motif information that can be used to establish SSL tasks, so that recommendation performance can be boosted.
+Such a method will reduce the dependence on data labels and data volume and further improve the performance in cold-start scenarios.